API version: 2022-10-20

 : The request was semantically invalid; the validation was unsuccessful.

-The JSON response body will contain suitable error messages to understand
+The JSON response body will contain a string field error

 the problem or problems.
 This is an unusual case.403 Forbidden